 Single use only.
 The product is designed for single use only.
 Do not resterilize or reuse.
 Do not reinsert, once removed from the patient.
 Do not alter the catheter in any way.
-Maximum use period: 4 days.

 Potential risks with re-use of a single use device include but are not limited to: